Open dates in 2023: all year except Christmas Eve & Christmas Day, Jan-Feb, Nov-Dec, 9am-4pm,

 The castle rises formidably from the bedrock of solid limestone.
 Its height gives a view all around for defense.

 A bawn surrounded the tower house: a defensive area of about eight acres surrounded by a wall.
+Maurice Craig tells us in his book The Architecture of Ireland from the Earliest Times to 1880 that the word bawn comes from the Irish name “bádhún” meaning an enclosure for cattle.
 Animals and people took shelter within the bawn in times of danger.
 The castle was self-sufficient and the bawn would have been a hive of activity with tanners, blacksmiths, masons, woodcutters, carpenters, livestock keepers, horses, cows, pigs, poultry, butchers, cooks, gardeners and attendants.
 Part of the bawn wall remains.

 Blarney was a typical tower house with four or five storeys, with one or two main chambers and some smaller rooms on each floor.
 A vaulted stone ceiling served to keep the thin tower structurally sound by tying the walls together and also acted as a firebreak.
 Blarney was constructed as two towers, one built later (by about 100 years) than the other.
 At the bottom the walls are about 18 feet thick.
 When it was first built it would have been covered in plaster and whitewashed to protect it from rainy weather.